 I learned this lesson the hard way.
 Years ago I gave up my lunch time exercise routine to make more time for my studies and responsibilities.
 Big mistake.
 I was always tired!
 Really tired.
 When I made the link to no exercise I went back to the gym.
 In no time I had more energy, was less stressed, and felt better.
 Lesson learned.

-7-Overuse of stimulants may backfire and over time leave you feeling wiped out.
+Stimulants can give you an energy boost, but overusing them may backfire and leave you feeling wiped out over time.
+This happens because stimulants like caffeine make your adrenal glands work harder and draw on your limited energy reserves.
 If you are filling your coffee cup throughout the day or you reaching for energy drinks, this may explain why you are always tired.
-Sure you get a boost for a while, but at a steep price to your already overworked exhausted adrenal glands and nervous system.
+Sure. you get a boost for a while, but at a steep price to your already overworked exhausted adrenal glands and nervous system.

 Occasional and moderate use of stimulants can provide a needed boost without causing problems unless your adrenals are already weak.

-8-Undiagnosed health problems such as anemia, cancer, heart disease, thyroid problems, digestive problems, and silent infections are a few possible medical reasons why you are always tired.
+Health problems such as anemia, cancer, heart disease, thyroid problems, digestive problems, and silent infections are a few possible medical reasons why you are always tired.
+Certain medications may also make you feel tired.